LordPisty/database/README.md

 * Gradle: 2.7

 ### General Assumptions
-* any invalid command will be ignored a result in a no-op on the DB
+* any invalid command will be ignored and result in a no-op on the DB

 ### Run instructions
 * From the project folder run `gradle run`